Ellen White Investigation

 Mrs. White concludes by saying these prophecies were "unquestionably fulfilled at the time appointed."
 While it is true that these prophecies were unquestionably fulfilled, there are a lot of serious questions about Ellen White's appointed times for their fulfillment.
 The starting date of 457 BC is analyzed in David Hill's article.
 Therefore, this article will focus on the dates proposed by Ellen White for Christ's baptism, crucifixion, and termination of the seventy-week prophecy.

-Was Christ baptized in 27 AD?
+Was Christ Baptized in 27 AD?

-Did Christ die in 31 AD?
+Did Christ Die in 31 AD?

 John 19:31 tells us that Jesus died on the preparation day for a "high Sabbath."
 This "high Sabbath" was the annual Passover, which was celebrated on the first day of the feast of unleavened bread.
 On the Jewish calendar, the Passover falls on Nisan 15.
 On the eve of Passover (Nisan 14), the traditional Passover lamb was eaten.
 Ellen White informs us that Christ died on Nisan 14, the same day that the Passover lamb was slain and eaten.